ELF-Lab/OjibweMorph/xfst/README.md

 - _PrefixIND_: Optionally turn "nid" to "ind" and "nd" (derices "ind-" and "nd")
 - _PrefixMInsertion_: Optionally insert "m" after "ni" if whatever appears to the right starts with "b" (derives "nim-")
 - _PrefixNInsertion_: Optionally insert "n" after "ni" if whatever appears to the right starts with "d", "j", z", "zh", or "g".

+In dependent nouns, the rules are a little different:

+- _DepPrefixIInsertion_: Insert "i" after "n" or "g" if whatever to the right is a consonant (derives "ni" and "gi")
+- _DepPrefixWtoO_: change "w" to "o" if whatever to the right is a consonant (derives "o")
+- _DepPrefixWDeletion_: delete "w" if whatever to the right starts with "o" or "oo" (derives null third person prefix)

 The person prefixes also trigger a lengthening process: